markjprice/cs13net9/docs/errata/improvements.md

 > Thanks to **rene** in the book's Discord channel for suggesting this improvement.

 Before this final section in the *Storing multiple objects in collections* topic, I will add a summary table for collection types based on **rene**'s [initial document](../ch08-collections.md)

+# Page 488 - Controlling how you work with files

+> Thanks to [Vlad Alexandru Meici](https://github.com/vladmeici) who raised an [issue in the 8th edition's GitHub repository on December 31, 2024](https://github.com/markjprice/cs12dotnet8/issues/81) that prompted this improvement.

+The `FileShare` enum type is described as:

+- `FileShare`: This controls locks on a file to allow other processes the specified level of access, like `Read`.

+In the 10th edition, I will improve the grammar of the sentence:

+- `FileShare`: This controls locks on a file to allow other processes **to have** the specified level of access, like `Read`.

 # Chapter 10 - Working with Data Using Entity Framework Core